Courtesi/hardcore_challenge/README.md

 ### Versioning

-You can now select the version of Minecraft you want to run with this hardcore challenge.
+You can now select the version of Minecraft you want to run with this hardcore challenge.\
-Just include the environment variable `VERSION=(your version # here)` and the image will pull your specified version of minecraft at runtime.
+Use `VERSION=(1.21.5)` to host a 1.21.5 minecraft multiplayer server.\
 Use `VERSION=latest` for the latest version of minecraft.

 ### RCON Administration

-This image includes `rcon-cli` for remote administration of the Minecraft server while it's running. \
+This image includes `rcon-cli` for remote administration of the Minecraft server while it's running.

-RCON is automatically enabled with configurable settings: \
+RCON is automatically enabled with configurable settings:

 **Environment Variables:**
 - `RCON_PASSWORD` - Password for RCON access (default: `minecraft`)
 - `RCON_PORT` - Port for RCON (default: `25575`)

-To use in interactive mode, type: `docker exec -it hardcore_mc rcon-cli`
+**Interactive Mode:**

-This opens an interactive session where you can type commands:
+Type: `docker exec -it hardcore_mc rcon-cli`

 ```
 > say Hello everyone!
 > whitelist add PlayerName